chhuang-one/sqxclib/doc/SqColumn.md

 * All items that need attention are the same as the [SqEntry](SqEntry.md)

+## 1. Create table by SqType
+Because SqColumn is derived from SqEntry, you can see [SqType](SqType.md) to get more sample.

-#### 1. define constant SqColumn pointer array that used by constant SqType
+#### 1.1. define constant SqColumn pointer array that used by constant SqType
+This can reduce running time when making schema if your SQL table is fixed and not changed in future.

 * Note: This is SqColumn pointer array.
 If you define constant SqType for structure, it must use with SqColumn pointer array.

 ```c++